Google’s Geocoding API: Is There Any Good Alternative?

 - Tech Support and Documentation

 So this trade-off is your first benchmark for geocode providers.
-Some of you are going to need something accurate enough to guide you to your destination walking backwards, blindfolded, on a moonless night.
-But very few of you will.
-For some, other criteria may be more important factors than the accuracy.
+Some of you are going to need geocodes accurate enough to pinpoint the true rooftop of a building.
+For other people, you may have some other criteria that may be more important to you than the accuracy of the geocodes.
 In either case, the following description of accuracy found with popular providers should prove helpful.

-- Loqate: "Rooftop Level" on some "Interpolated" on others.
+- Loqate: “Rooftop Level” on some, parcel centroid on others, interpolated on some.

 Imagine it for a second: You call 911 because your cat is stuck in a tree.
 But no one answers.
 In fact, you get a “Your call cannot be completed at this time” message.
 This is a minor emergency, so you shrug, grab a ladder, and rescue the cat yourself.